Andres Oper: AaB

 On 2 July 1999, Oper signed for Danish Superliga champions AaB, on a five-year contract for a transfer fee of $1 million (EEK 15 million).
+In the process, he became the first one million dollar transfer in Estonian top flight's history.

 Torpedo Moscow

 On 10 July 2003, Oper signed a two-year contract with Russian Premier League club Torpedo Moscow.
 Often inconsistent in Russia, scoring 8 goals in 53 appearances, Oper was placed on the transfer list after he suffered an injury to his right foot.
-In 2005, he was linked with a transfer to Sunderland in England, but the contract was never signed.
+In 2005, he was close to a transfer to Premier League's Sunderland in England, but the contract was never signed.

 Roda JC

 On 31 August 2005, Oper signed a one-year contract with Dutch Eredivisie club Roda JC for an undisclosed fee.
 He scored his first Eredivisie goal on 1 October 2005, in a 3–2 win against Vitesse Arnhem.
 Oper finished the 2005–06 Eredivisie season as the team's joint top scorer alongside Simon Cziommer with 8 goals and signed a contract extension for two more seasons.
 He was the team's top scorer in the 2006–07 Eredivisie season, scoring 12 goals in the league and 1 in the play-offs.
 On 16 May 2007, he signed another contract extension with Roda JC until summer 2009.